writethedocs/www/docs/conf/portland/2025/unconference.md

 - **Ask Unconference staff/volunteers for support to wrangle logistics.** The room can get crowded especially when a popular topic is scheduled.
 - **When it’s over, it’s over.** There are time slots to help organize the sessions but you can finish early or continue the discussion elsewhere.

-Select above tips inspired by the “Open Space Technology” infographic.

 ## Attending a Session

 - View the Session Schedule.
 This will be posted online and in the Unconference room during the conference only.